Jungseunggi/Jungseunggi/README.md

 ### Introduce

-Hi there!👋 I decided to quit my bridge design job and move on.
+Hi there!👋 I decided to quit my bridge design job and study.
 Because i want to become a computer vision expert.
 <br></br>